 19 Nuclear Plates (Full Set)

-Memorials of Error - that's how the inventors call their 'nuclear plates' with depictions of German nuclear power plants.
+Memorials of error – that's how the inventors call their 'nuclear plates' with depictions of German nuclear power plants.
 Here you can order the full series of 19 plates.

-The following locations are included:
+The following locations are included in the set of 19 pieces:

 Biblis | Brokdorf | Brunsbüttel | Emsland / Lingen | Grafenrheinfeld | Greifswald | Grohnde | Gundremmingen | Hamm-Uentrop | Isar | Krümmel | Mülheim-Kärlich | Neckarwestheim | Obrigheim | Philippsburg | Rheinsberg | Stade | Unterweser | Würgassen